gsuuon/tabenol/notes/Design.md

 - Store notes
 - Query notes
 - Badge icon changes if notes exist for current page or domain
+- Create meta notes (notes on groups of notes)

 Architecture:
-- Set up for modular extensions, that is, separate extensions that are optionally installed by users which intercommunicate, e.g:
+- Set up for modular extensions, that is, separate extensions that are optionally installed by users which intercommunicate with notes service, e.g:
-    - Users can create/install an extension which listens for notes changes and backs it up to Dropbox or Drive
+    - Users can create an extension which listens for notes changes and backs it up to Dropbox or Drive
     - Users can create an extension which shows notes with markdown parsing
 ---
 ## Modes